biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:header.md

 ### How can I access the header information of a PDB file?

-new: since v1.6 BioJava can parse the COMPND and SOURCE header files.
+BioJava can parse the COMPND and SOURCE header files.
 Thanks to Jules Jacobsen (EBI) for providing the patch.
 The contained information is availabe via the [Compound](http://www.biojava.org/docs/api/org/biojava/bio/structure/Compound.html) class that can be accessed from [structure.getCompounds()](http://www.biojava.org/docs/api/org/biojava/bio/structure/Structure.html).

-<java> public static void main(String[] args){
+<java> @since 1.6 public static void main(String[] args){

 `       String code =  "1aoi";`